-In the choice experiment, farmers were asked to choose one of 4 breeding scenarios: i) current breeding goals (i.e., status quo scenario, where productive traits are given the highest focus), ii) moderate focus on HT (i.e., moderate scenario), iii) intensive focus on HT (i.e., intensive scenario) and, iv) prioritization of HT (i.e., prioritization scenario).
+In the choice experiment, farmers were asked to choose 1 of 4 breeding scenarios: (1) current breeding goals (i.e., status quo scenario, where productive traits are given the highest focus), (2) moderate focus on HT (i.e., moderate scenario), (3) intensive focus on

+HT (i.e., intensive scenario) and, (4) prioritization of HT (i.e., prioritization scenario).
 Particular attention was given to presenting realistic scenarios that clearly highlighted the trade-off between selection for HT and milk production.
-The breeding scenarios were described in detail in terms of the potential improvement in 3 key milk production traits (i.e., fertility, mastitis incidence and milk composition) due to the selection for heat-tolerant animals and the associated reduction in genetic gain for annual milk production.
-The expected gains for each traits under the 4 scenarios were calculated using previously available information on the expected production losses due to HS in these breeds (Carabaño et al., 2014; Ramón et al., 2016; Serradilla et al., 2015) and taking into account the genetic parameters estimated for these breeds (data provided by breeder's associations).
+The breeding scenarios were described in detail in terms of the potential improvement in 3 key milk production traits (i.e., fertility, mastitis incidence, and milk composition) due to the selection for HT animals and the associated reduction in genetic gain for annual milk production.
+The expected gains for each trait under the 4 scenarios were calculated using previously available information on the expected production losses due to HS in these breeds (Carabaño et al., 2014; Ramón et al., 2016; Serradilla et al., 2015) and taking into account the genetic parameters estimated for these breeds (data provided by breeders' associations).
 The methodology followed Ramón et al. (2021) to estimate genetic responses for production, functional traits, and resilience under different climate change scenarios.
-The scenarios were discussed and agreed with technicians from the Florida goat and Manchega sheep breeders' associations (Acriflor and Agrama) and the Holstein-Friesian dairy cooperative (Covap) involved in the study.
-This was to ensure that farmers were familiar with the terms, traits and data used to describe the scenarios to avoid problems of misinterpretation.
-The 4 scenarios were presented on a choice card (e.g., Manchega sheep scenarios in Figure 2, Florida goat and Holstein-Friesian cattle scenarios in Appendix 2).
+The